ArduPilot/ardupilot_wiki/common/source/docs/common-daiwa-winch.rst

 Connection and Configuration
 ----------------------------

-Connect the winch to the flight controller as shown below
+Connect the winch to the autopilot as shown below

 .. image:: ../../../images/daiwa-winch-pixhawk.png
     :target: ../_images/daiwa-winch-pixhawk.png